Portal hypertension is an increase in the blood pressure within a system of veins called the portal venous system.

 - Primary biliary cirrhosis

-The obstruction is in the system after blood leaves the liver towards the heart
+The obstruction is in the system after the blood leaves the liver towards the heart

 - Budd Chiari syndrome